kkorouei/ARPaint/README.md

 [![Everything Is AWESOME](https://i.imgur.com/gZzeB3s.png)](https://www.youtube.com/watch?v=OZCFj-rOpYw "AR Paint")

-An explanation about loading and saving world maps in ARKit:
+An explanation about the process of loading and saving world maps:

-A CoreData Entity has been used for the persistence.

-ARWorldMap is used to create a persistent AR experience.

 The worldMap as well as a snapShot of the current view is returned using the following method: